-Loan Fund is recognized as a 501(c)(3) charitable organization and is exempt from income taxes with respect to charitable activities, except for unrelated business income.
-We did not have any unrelated business income during the years ended December 31, 2020 and 2019.
+Loan Fund is recognized as a 501(c)(3) charitable organization and is exempt from income taxes with respect to charitable activities.
+We did not have any unrelated business income during the years ended December 31, 2021 and 2020.
 Accordingly, no provision or benefit for income taxes has been recorded in the accompanying financial statements and there are no other tax positions which must be considered for disclosure.
 We do file tax returns required to be completed by tax-exempt entities with the Internal Revenue Service ("IRS") and other taxing authorities.
-These income tax returns are subject to examination by the IRS for a period of three years.
-While no income tax returns are currently being examined by the IRS, tax years since 2017 remain open for examination.
+These income tax returns are subject to examination by the IRS for a period of three years from the date the return is filed.
+While no income tax returns are currently being examined by the IRS, tax years since 2018 remain open for examination.